mecmartini/soulweb-docs/docs/drupal/drupal_basic_configuration.md

       '^yourprojectnamevm\.dev$',
     );

-Be sure to edit the setting with your host.
+Make sure to edit the setting with your host.

 #### 3. Create and enable local settings